What is the Cost of Goods Manufactured?

 - Hire charges of machine @$0.60 per unit manufactured = 500000 @ $0.60 = $300,000

-Cost of Goods Manufactured or Manufacturing Account is calculated to serve the following purposes:
+Cost of Goods Manufactured or Manufacturing Account calculations serve the following purposes:

-- It sets out in detail with appropriate classification the elements of cost
+- It sets out in detail the appropriate classification of the elements of cost.

-- It may also be used to fix the amount of production of profit sharing bonus when such schemes are in force
+- The use of it may also be to fix the amount of production of profit-sharing bonuses when such schemes are in force.

 - It is easier with the availability of the quantity and values to compute the related information required.

-This has been a guide to what is the Cost of Goods Manufactured Statement (COGM).
-Here we discuss how to calculate the cost of Goods manufactured using practical examples.
-You can learn more about accounting from following articles –
+This article has been a guide to what is the Cost of Goods Manufactured and its definition.
+Here we discuss COGM Statement along with practical examples.
+You can learn more about accounting from the following articles –